 This is why there are more Apps for Android than Apple, and this is why there is more App choice under Android.

-In addition, customisation of Apple Tablets is much more restricted than on other devices.
-That being said, I think there is sufficient customisation available on Apple devices for most typical home users.
+In addition, customization of Apple Tablets is much more restricted than on other devices.
+That being said, I think there is sufficient customization available on Apple devices for most typical home users.

 Finally, Apple devices tend to be much more expensive than other tablet models.
 This is potentially reflected in the worldwide sales figures, where android is more popular.
 However, my view is 'you get what you pay for', which is a quality tablet computer model.

 This is the most popular mobile tablet operating system by some margin.
 The core of the O/S is Linux-based and makes use of the Java Programming language, which enables lots of Apps to be written (over 2.7 million in the Google Play Store at the time of writing).